-For each of calendar year 2022 and 2023, the Company's independent directors each receive an annual fee of \$100,000.
-In addition, the lead independent director receives an annual retainer of \$30,000; the chair of the Audit Committee receives an annual retainer of \$25,000, and each of its other members receives an annual retainer of \$12,500; and the chairs of the Nominating and Corporate Governance Committee and of the Compensation Committee each receive an annual retainer of \$15,000 and each of the other members of these committees receive annual retainers of \$8,000.
-The Company's independent directors also receive a fee of \$3,000 for each board meeting and \$2,500 for each committee meeting that they attend.
+For each of calendar year 2022 and 2023 (through April 30, 2023), the Company's independent directors each receive an annual fee of \$100,000.
+In addition, the lead independent director receives an annual retainer of \$30,000; the chair of the Audit Committee receives an annual retainer of \$25,000, and each of its other members receives an annual retainer of \$12,500; and the chairs of the Nominating and Corporate Governance Committee and of the Compensation Committee each receives an annual retainer of \$15,000 and each of the other members of these committees receives annual retainers of \$8,000.
+The Company's independent directors also receive a fee of \$3,000 for each board meeting and \$2,500 for each committee meeting that they attended.